ericjaystevens/slashparse/README.md

     errorMsg: foo is not a valid value for text.
 Expected format is quoted text.
     position: 1
 subcommands:
+  - name: reverse
+    description: reverses back what you type.
+    arguments:
+      - name: text
+        argtype: quoted text
+        description: text you want to print
+        errorMsg: foo is not a valid value for text.
+Expected format is quoted text.
   - name: quote
     description: helps you stand on the shoulders of giants by using words from histories most articulate people
     subcommands: